jean2ai/jean2/docs/tools.md

 # Tools

 Tools give the agent the ability to interact with your filesystem, run commands, search the web, and more.
-They are TypeScript modules that implement a `ToolDefinition` and `execute` function.
+Some tools are installed TypeScript modules.
+Others are built into the server and gated by workspace capabilities.

-## Available Tools
+## Installed Tools

-Jean2 ships with 24 tools, installable via `jean2 tools install`.
-Tools are **not managed by npm** — they download from a GitHub releases registry.
+Jean2 ships with 24 installable tools.
+Tools are **not managed by npm** - they download from a GitHub releases registry.
+Install them with `jean2 tools install`.

 ### File Tools